wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

 ## Step 5: Build the JSON payload and respond

-To build the JSON payload to be sent as the response and then send the response, follow these steps:
+To build the JSON payload to be sent as the response and then send the response, follow this procedure:

 1. To build the `json` payload with data of the total cases per million in the population, add a variable.